Ranjit-Pokharel/CS50X-Problem-Sets/README.md

 ## Getting Started
 ### Prerequisites
-To compile and run this program, you’ll need:
+To compile and run this program, you'll need:
 - A C compiler, such as GCC or Clang.
 - [cs50 c library](https://cs50.readthedocs.io/libraries/cs50/c/)
 - python3